 Mr. Bender has already paid $5,000 in forfeiture money he was ordered to pay before his sentencing, court records show.

-Riverhead Physician Assistant Michael Troyan, who allegedly prescribed the pills to Mr. Bender and has been charged in a kickback scheme he admitted to operating out of East End Urgent and Primary Care on East Main Street, pleaded guilty to one count of conspiracy to distribute oxycodone last Friday.
+Riverhead Physician Assistant Michael Troyan, who allegedly prescribed the pills to Mr. Bender and has been charged in a he admitted to operating out of East End Urgent and Primary Care on East Main Street, pleaded guilty to one count of conspiracy to distribute oxycodone last Friday.
 Prosecutors in his case have recommended a minimum of nine years in prison without the possibility of parole.

 Mr. DeSesa previously told the News-Review Mr. Bender became addicted to prescription pills Mr. Troyan legally prescribed him following an injury four years ago.
 Mr. Bender admitted in court to exchanging the oxycodone pills for cash and steroids with another co-conspirator.